Wirt4/tooManyEddies/README.txt

 	'q' or 'esc' to quit
 	'p' to pause
     left arrow to slow game speed, right arrow to speed up: different processors run at drasitically different paces

-Requirements:
-	Game is built in Python 3 and Pygame.
-You'll need to have both on your system to run it.
-To run game, execute main.py